kmkz/BOSS.github.io/index.md

   <div style="border: 1px solid #333; padding: 20px; background-color: #1c1c1c; color: #fff; text-align: center;">
     <h3 style="color: #f1f1f1;">Our Expertise</h3>
     <p style="line-height: 1.8; font-size: 1.1em;">With years of field experience and strategic partnerships across Europe, we provide practical, realistic, and innovative approaches to cybersecurity.
-      <br>Our services cover a wide range of areas including vulnerability assessments (from discovery to impact validation), threat intelligence, red teaming activities, security architecture reviews and more.
+      <br>Our services cover a wide range of areas including vulnerability assessments (from discovery to impact validation), threat intelligence, red teaming, security architecture reviews and more.
-      <br><br><strong>But always with an offensive mindset to bring a non-conventional but efficient and proven added-value that only real experts could bring !</strong></p>
+      <br><br><strong>Always from an offensive point of view to bring a non-conventional but efficient and proven added-value that only real experts could bring !</strong></p>
   </div>
 </div>